 Georg Ludwig Riedesel was born January 7, 1840 in Wunderthausen.
 He was the fifth of eleven children of Gabriel and Anna Elisabeth (Müsse) Riedesel of the house known as Bergmanns or Gabels.
 Six of the children eventually went to America (of the eight who grew to adulthood).
 I don’t have any information about the size or holdings associated with Bergmanns, but suspect that they were meager.

 According to family tradition, Ludwig served in the (Prussian) army before emigrating.
 Such service was mandatory and it was when he was in his 20s that Bismarck’s wars began, leading to the unification of the German states (exclusive of Austria) in 1871 under the rule of the King of Prussia.
 He probably participated in the Danish War of 1863-64 and/or the Austro-Prussian War of 1866.
+In any case has was a member of a German veterans association in Lowden, Iowa.

-Before, after or during his military service, Ludwig married Wilhelmine Elisabeth Peter of neighboring Diedenshausen (Wagners house) on February 25, 1866.
+Ludwig married Wilhelmine Elisabeth Peter of neighboring Diedenshausen (Wagners house) on February 25, 1866.
 She was known as Katherine and was born March 6, 1842.
 They had had a child, Friedrich, together in 1861.

 The year following their marriage found the little family on the ship Humboldt headed for New York out of Bremen.
 They landed on May 27, 1867.
 They probably went straight to Wheatland where his older brother, Henry, had lived for a dozen years or so as well as their sister Wilhelmine (wife of J. Georg Schneider).
 In America he became known as Louis C., with the “C.” understood as standing for “Charles.”
 He was called Charley at times.

 Katherine died June 29, 1909 and Louis followed on January 1, 1913.
 Both are buried in St. Pauls’ Cemetery in Wheatland.
+His obituary refers to him as “Ludwig Carl” rather than his baptismal name of “Georg Ludwig”, but it is likely that the former is what he in fact went by.